 Téa looked up as the door of her chamber opened, but she didn't bother to turn around.

 "Ah, Mary.
 You may leave the milk on my table and please bring me another bowl for my herbs," she said as she continued crushing the herbs she had picked from her garden.

 "I am not Mary."
 Upon hearing the voice, Téa gasped and spun around, dropping the bowl of herbs she was crushing.
 The shattering of the bowl echoed in the chamber.

 "Why are you here?"
 Téa asked, moving backwards as Seto took a step forward.
 Surely he couldn't be there for that reason, not after he had promised he wouldn't.

 "I must."
 At those words, Téa felt her heart nearly leap from her chest and shook her head fiercely.

 "I know what I said, but I do not have a choice."
-He continued moving towards her until she was back up against the bed.
+He continued moving towards her until she was backed up against the bed.
 Without a word, he swiftly pinned her to the bed.

-"Let me be!"
-She yelled, struggling to release herself from his grasp.
+"Let me be!" she yelled, struggling to release herself from his grasp.
 Seto ignored her attempts and reached down, trying to undo her shift.
 He cursed in frustration before he reached down and ripped it off.